Academic Policies

 Residency Requirements

-A minimum of 64 units of coursework must be completed after matriculation in Gallatin.
+A minimum of 64 credits of coursework must be completed after matriculation in Gallatin.

-In addition, students are required to complete their last 32 units at NYU, through courses at NYU in New York City or at an NYU study away program.
-Students who wish to study abroad through a school other than NYU or who wish to take courses outside of NYU should either do so before they complete 96 units or file a petition asking to be waived from the requirement.
-Such arrangements require prior permission, which may be requested by submitting an External Study application (and petition, if necessary) to the Gallatin Office of Global Programs, 411 Lafayette Street, 3rd Floor.
+In addition, students are required to complete their last 32 credits at NYU, through courses at NYU in New York City or at an NYU study away program.
+Students who wish to study abroad through a school other than NYU, or who wish to take courses outside of NYU, should do so before they complete 96 credits, or they should file a petition asking to be waived from the requirement.

 Graduation